williamcaban/openshift-container-name-demo/README.md

 oc new-project demo-app --display-name='My Demo App'
 ```

-To deploy it from git
+To deploy it from git run the following command

-Note: Since the repo contains a Dockerfile we use the *strategy* flag to force it to use s2i.
+* NOTE: Since this demo repo contains a ``Dockerfile``, by default, OpenShift will try to use the ``docker build strategy``.
+By specifying the *strategy* flag we force OpenShift to use ``s2i build strategy``.

 ```
 oc new-app https://github.com/williamcaban/openshift-container-name-demo.git --name=myapp1 --strategy=source
 ```